UtopianFuturist/dearest-llama/README.md

 # Dearest Llama (Modified for Nvidia NIM)

-A Bluesky bot that responds to mentions with Llama 4 Scout or the model specified in the `TEXT_MODEL` environment variable.
+A Bluesky bot that responds to mentions with Llama 4 Scout in the `TEXT_MODEL` environment variable.

 ## Environment Variables